How Digital to Analogue Conversion Works

 Digital to Analogue Conversion

-At junction "4" this will split equally to leave half the input current (500 ㎂) to flow through the 1 kΩ load resistor and therefore give an output of 0.5 volts.
+At junction "4", this will split equally to leave half the input current (500 ㎂) to flow through the 1 kΩ load resistor, giving an output of 0.5 volts.

 A logic "1" input at terminal "C" will also create an input current of 1 ㎃ which will split at junction "3" with 500 ㎂ flowing towards Junction "4".
-Here the current will split again such that half the current entering the junction will flow into the load resistor.
+Here, the current will split again so that half the current entering the junction will flow into the load resistor.
 This 250 ㎂ current will generate an output voltage of 0.25 volts.

 A logic "1" at terminal "B" gives an input current of 1 ㎃ which will split in half at junction "2" leaving 500 ㎂ going on to Junction "3" where it will halve again to leave 250 ㎂ going on to Junction "4" wherein it halves again to leave 125 ㎂ going into the load and so generate 0.125 volts output.